 The physical connection to the outdoors defines the school's character.
 The hills are not just a backdrop but part of the school's identity, used for Duke of Edinburgh expeditions and cross-country running.
 It feels distinct from the enclosed city schools of nearby Birmingham; there is literal and metaphorical space here for children to grow.

 While the inspection rating is Good, the published examination results reflect the school's journey rather than its final destination.
-The 2024 data shows a school where performance is stabilising but not yet elite.
+The current GCSE and A-level data show a school where performance is stabilising but not yet elite.

-At GCSE, the school sits in the "national typical" band.
-The Average Attainment 8 score of 44.2 is close to the England average of 45.9.
-The Progress 8 score of -0.18 indicates that students, on average, achieve slightly less than half a grade lower across their subjects than peers with similar starting points nationally.
+At GCSE, the school sits below the national midpoint in the current academic ranking.
+The Attainment 8 score is 40.5, and the Progress 8 score of -0.18 indicates that students, on average, achieve slightly below peers with similar starting points nationally.
 This metric often trails behind cultural improvements, and the inspection noted that current students are making stronger progress than historic data suggests.

 A-level outcomes remain an area for development.
-Ranking 2,321st in England for sixth form results, the school sits in the "national lower" band.
-In 2024, 24% of grades were A*-B, and only 1.6% were A*, significantly below the England average.
-While students successfully progress to university, the sixth form is currently better suited to those seeking strong pastoral support and solid teaching rather than a high-pressure academic hothouse.
+Ranking 2,397th out of 2,549 in England for A-level academic outcomes, the school sits in the lower part of the national table.
+In the 2025 dataset, 30% of grades were A*-B, and 0% were A* or A. The sixth form is currently better suited to those seeking strong pastoral support and solid teaching rather than a high-pressure academic hothouse.

-Ranked 62nd in Birmingham for GCSEs and 49th for A-levels (FindMySchool ranking), Waseley Hills provides a solid local option that is rapidly improving its academic core.
+Ranked 59th in Birmingham for secondary overall performance and 42nd for sixth-form overall performance (FindMySchool ranking), Waseley Hills provides a local option that is working to improve its academic core.

 England ranks and key metrics (where available)